MichaelOmegatron/Omega_Mouse/README.md

 # Omega Mouse (for Talon Voice)

 ### Shout Outs:
-Shout out to Aegis, chaossparrot, Andreas Arvidsson, TimoTimo, Tommy Pensyl, Ziemowit Musiatowicz, and everyone at the Talon Slack channel for being so helpful and answering my rookie questions.
+Shout out to Aegis, chaossparrot, Andreas Arvidsson, TimoTimo, Tommy Pensyl, Ziemowit Musiatowicz, and everyone at the Talon Slack channel who asnwered my rookie questions for being so patient.
+I learned a lot!
 Talon Slack channel can be found here: https://talonvoice.com/chat

 ## What is Omega Mouse:
 Omega Mouse is an alternative way to interact with Control Mouse in Talon Voice.
 It’s basically just turning Gaze and Head tracking on and off at different times to change the user experience working with a hands-free mouse.
 It’s a simple user set that’s not very complex or robust.